CSC207-UofT/course-project-26/phase1/design_document.md

 ## Major Design Decisions

 Seller and Buyer classes are originally the child class for User Class.
 However, we believe that a user can either be a seller or a buyer, so User class and Admin class are now the child classes for Account class.
+The second major decision will be we choose to use Spring Boot and command line to present our system.
+Spring Boot is an open source Java-based framework used to create a micro Service.

+These major design decisions lead us to have four strategy design pattern.
+The first one is MVC (model, view, controller).
+Then we have the builder.
+Next is the spring boot.
+Lastly, is the dependency injection (autowire) and interface (repository).